Focalin-xr: 7 things you should know

 - Focalin XR is a brand (trade) name for extended-release (XR) dexmethylphenidate.
 Dexmethylphenidate is a component of racemic methylphenidate (methylphenidate contains two isomers: d-threo-methylphenidate [which is dexmethylphenidate] and l-threo-methylphenidate).
 The d-isomer is much more potent than the l-isomer.

-- Experts aren't exactly sure how Focalin XR works in Attention Deficit Hyperactivity Disorder (ADHD) but think it affects the reuptake of both dopamine and norepinephrine, two neurotransmitters.
+- Experts aren't exactly sure how Focalin XR works in Attention Deficit Hyperactivity Disorder (ADHD) but they suggest it affects the reuptake of both dopamine and norepinephrine, two neurotransmitters.

 - Focalin XR is called a central nervous system (CNS) stimulant.